Croats of Italy: Molise Croats

 Molise Croats, who were the first Croats to settle in Italy, at the time of the Ottoman expansion in the Balkans, are one of the linguistic minority officially recognised by the Italian Republic.
 They achieved protection as a minority on 5 November 1996 by an agreement signed between Croatia and Italy.
 According to 2001 census, there were 2,801 Molise Croats, of which 813 lived in San Felice del Molise (Štifilić; Filić), 800 in Acquaviva Collecroce (Kruč) and 468 in Montemitro (Mundimitar).
 The number of Molise Croats is in decline.

 Other communities

-Croats were also recorded in southern Italy, but they assimilated over time, in the provinces of Marche, Campania, Basilicata, Puglia, etc.
+Croats were also recorded in southern Italy, but they assimilated over time, in the provinces of Marche, Campania, Basilicata, Apulia, and elsewhere.

 Assimilation and Italianization

 During the 19th century, the Italianization of Slavic surnames began in Italy.
 After 1918, this intensified, even before the fascists came to power.
 In September 1922, Italy signed an international convention on the protection of ethnic, linguistic and religious freedoms of national minorities, which it did not adhere to.
 With the fascists coming to power, Croatian surnames and toponyms were Italianized, including those in the southern Italy.
 In 1863, San Vito degli Schiavoni became and remains until today San Vito dei Normanni, although Croats founded it as early as 963.